KatrojuSaiChaitanya/SH-TakeHomeCase/README.md

 There are several otherways by which we can do this:
-1. Using Spark
+1. Using Spark/Databricks
+2. Other Big Data Frameworks (Hadoop and Map Reduce)
-2. Using ijson
+3. Using ijson
-3. breaking the json file into smaller chunks and store in S3 and then process it
+4. breaking the json file into smaller chunks and store in S3 and then process it